zeldigas/text2confl/docs/contributing/table-width.md

 There are 2 main width values - `1800` for table that takes full width and `760` for narrow mode.

-Column width are specified in regular `colgroup/col` elements but using exact values in pixels - `<col style="width: 147.0px;" />`.
+Column widths are specified in regular `colgroup/col` elements but using exact values in pixels - `<col style="width: 147.0px;" />`.

 That gives us the following steps to identify parameters for table and columns: